You want to become a foreign-language teacher, and you’re thinking of teaching Spanish?

 - Speak Spanish!
 Your student should feel like they are in a Spanish class in Spain.

 - Adapt to the level and the needs of your student.
 Opt for conversations or for working on the basics: contemporary Spanish phrases, grammatical rules, pronunciation, tone accent…

 - Academic lessons or conversation courses: vary your lessons!

-- Manage your lessons: time your lessons, offer an intensive course to address certain difficulties, give homework to each student to gain time before each lesson…
+- Manage your lessons: time your lessons, offer an intensive series of lessons to address certain difficulties, give homework to each student to gain time before each lesson…

 In each of these methods you will need to be creative, patient, and attentive to your students to become a good teacher.

 Your students will be able to recommend you on the Superprof platform by leaving a review.